treyvian/BlockchainRetailSupplyChain/README.md

 **Retailer :** It can buy products directly from the Manufacturer and resell them to the general public.

 Every other account that has no role, can only buy products sold by the Retailers.

-#### In this application we have two stages
----

-1. Retailer
-2. Customer

-**Retailer :** Retailer sells the product to the customer.

-**Customer :** Once received pays the amount to the retailer.
-Also can view the tracking history.

-**Transport Agent :** The transport agent updates the destination address , once the product is reached to the customer.